vippsas/vipps-developers/settlements/README.md

 | XML    | [Example-Gross.xml](xml/Example-Gross.xml), [Example-Net.xml](xml/Example-Net.xml) | [SettlementReport-3.0.xsd](xml/SettlementReport-3.0.xsd) |
 | PDF    | [PDF](pdf/Vipps-oppgjørsrapport-16655-2018-09-23.pdf) | - |
 | XLSX   | [XLSX](xlsx/Vipps-oppgjørsrapport-16655-2018-09-23.xlsx) | - |

+Settlements reports are available both with and withour personal details of the customer.
+This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en), and whether the data processor is Vipps or the merchant.

 Please note: Vipps does not provide settlement reports for Vipps Regninger, as payments are made directly from the user to the merchant.
 All payments are included in the OCR files provided by the merchant's bank.